 At least every five years the FPPA's Board of Directors, in accordance with best practices, reviews its economic and demographic actuarial assumptions.
 At its July 2018 meeting, the Board of Directors reviewed and approved recommended changes to the actuarial assumptions.
-The recommendations were made by FPPA's actuaries, Gabriel, Reoder, Smith & Co., based upon their analysis of past experience and expectations of the future.
-The assumption changes were effective for actuarial valuations beginning January 1, 2019 and were used in the roll forward calculation of total pension liability as of December 31, 2018.
-Actuarial assumptions effective for actuarial valuations prior to January 1, 2019 were used in the determination of the actuarially determined contributions as of December 31, 2018.
+The recommendations were made by FPPA's actuaries, Gabriel, Roeder, Smith & Co., based upon their analysis of past experience and expectations of the future.
+The assumption changes were effective for actuarial valuations beginning January 1, 2019.
 The actuarial assumptions impact actuarial factors for benefit purposes such as purchases of service credit and other benefits where actuarial factors are used.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation (assumed 2.5%).
-Best estimates of arithmetic real rates of return for each major asset class included in the Fund's target asset allocation as of December 31, 2018 are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation (assumed at 2.5 percent).
+Best estimates of arithmetic real rates of return for each major asset class included in the Fund's target asset allocation as of December 31, 2019 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Global Equity 37% 8.03%
+Global Equity 38% 7.00%

-Equity Long/Short 9% 6.45%
+Equity Long/Short 8% 6.00%

-Illiquid Alternatives 24% 10%
+Private Markets 25% 9.20%

-Fixed Income 15% 2.90%
+Fixed Income 15% 5.20%

-Absolute Return 9% 5.08%
+Absolute Return 8% 5.50%

-Managed Futures 4% 5.35%
+Managed Futures 4% 5.00%

 Cash 2% 2.52%

 Total 100%